Consumer Medicine Information

 How to take this medicine

-Follow carefully all directions given to you by your doctor or pharmacist.
-Their instructions may be different to the information
+Follow all directions given to you by your doctor or pharmacist carefully.

 How much to take

-Your doctor or pharmacist will tell you how much of this medicine you should take.
+Your doctor will tell you how much of this medicine you should take.
 This will depend

 on your condition and whether you are taking any other medicines.

 How to take it

-The tablets should be swallowed whole with a glass of water.
+Swallow the tablets whole with a full glass of water.

 When to take it

-Take this medicine at the same time each day.
-Taking it at the same time each day will have the best effect and will also
+Taking it at the same time each day will have the best effect.
+It will also help you

-help you remember when to take it.
+remember when to take it.

-Doses should be taken preferably before meals.
+Amisulpride should be taken preferably before meals.

-How long to take it for
+How long to take it

 Continue taking your medicine for as long as your doctor tells you.
-It is important that you do NOT stop taking this medicine

 Make sure you have enough to last over weekends and holidays.